 1. From Završnica valley - V Kožnah basin - Stol.
 4 h, 1 h 30 min skiing.
-Moderate steep eastern slopes.
+Moderately steep eastern slopes.

 2. Završnica valley - East ravine - Prešernova koča - Stol.
 4 h, 1 h 30 min skiing.
 Steep eastern slopes.

 3. From Zelenica hut - V Kožnah basin - Stol.
 4 h, 2 h skiing.
-Moderate steep eastern and north-eastern slopes.
-From Zelenica to Ljubelj there is an ordinary ski resort, but since winter 2013/14 cable car is not operating any more.
+Moderately steep eastern and north-eastern slopes.
+From Zelenica to Ljubelj there was an ordinary ski resort, but since winter 2013/14 cable car is not operating any more.

 From the north:

 1. From Klagenfurter Huette - Belščica Saddle - Stol.
 4 h, 1 h 30 min skiing.
-Steep northern slopes.
+Some a bit steep northern slopes.

-2. From Bodental - Belščica Saddle - Stol.
+2. From Bodental - Vrtača Saddle - Stol.
 4 h, 1 h 30 min skiing.
 Steep north-eastern slopes.